MalwareLabHagenberg/ambrosia/doc/ambrosia_web.event.Event.rst

 calcVisible
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-.. js:function:: ambrosia_web.event.Event#calcVisible()
+.. js:function:: ambrosia_web.event.Event.calcVisible()

-    :returns boolean:
-        TODO

 This is the first method called when drawing events.
-It calculates if an element should be shown.
+It calculates if an element should be shown and also considers the visibility of the child elements (a child can force it's parent to show)